Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/pneumonia.md

    python ./examples/pipelines/utils/upload_data/submit.py --submit --example PNEUMONIA --workspace_name "<workspace-name>" --resource_group "<resource-group-name>" --subscription_id "<subscription-id>"
    ```

+    :star: you can simplify this command by entering your workspace details in the file `config.yaml` in this same directory.

 :warning: Proceed to the next step only once the pipeline completes.
 This pipeline will create data in 3 distinct locations.

-TODO

 ## Run the demo experiment